Jeffersonville & Louisville

 Please contact the Office of Admissions to get started: e-mail email@example.com or call (812) 288-8878.

 Our Office of Financial Aid is committed to ensuring you and your family have access to the resources necessary to finance your education and invest in your future.
 Mid-America College of Funeral Service welcomes the brightest minds and boldest thinkers of tomorrow, regardless of their financial background.
 Our Financial Aid counselors are available year-round to work with you and your family in order to create a comprehensive aid award that fits your family’s unique circumstances and makes a world-class funeral service education affordable.
 We follow state, federal, and college policies to allow our students to achieve and exceed their funeral service educational goals.
 We’re here to help you apply for aid, manage your costs, and stay informed on all your available financial aid options.
-You can count on us to provide guidance, resources, and advice on a wide range of topics, including scholarships, student loans, student work study options, understanding the cost of attendance, and expanding your financial literacy.
+You can count on us to provide guidance, resources, and advice on a wide range of topics, including scholarships, student loans, understanding the cost of attendance, and expanding your financial literacy.